AlcibiadesCleinias/crypto-zombies-project/README.md

 - may use Kitty Contract to feed zombie.
 Created zombie by kitty feeding are marked by 99 at the end of DNA

 # Contract

+## Before Start
-Before start contract owner should define kitty contract address with `setKittyContractAddress`
+- contract owner should define kitty contract address with `setKittyContractAddress`
+- on contract should be enough Link for ChainLink Oracles

+# Frontend
+I left as simple frontend as possible.
+Kinda 1 html file.